kmos/kmos.github.io/_posts/2020-06-03-contract-tests-theory.md

 formalised format which can help large organization with services which are owned by different teams that can be in different locations.

 # Contract Testing with Pact

+[Pact.io](https://docs.pact.io/) is an implementation of Consumer-driven contract testing

 ![Pact ecosystem](/img/services-05.png "Pact ecosystem")